What is job analysis and job evaluation?

 - Participants will not be qualified to train other individuals in job analysis/evaluation.
 Only those approved by the NHS Staff Council Job Evaluation Group are qualified to deliver training in partnership.

-If you would like to commission a JAJE course, please complete this form.
+If you would like to express an interest in commissioning a virtual JAJE course, please complete a request form.